Investment Philosophy

 Philosophically, we believe that simple, but well-constructed models are more likely to do well in an uncertain future than complicated models that are perfectly prepared for the past.

 We spend so much time on the factors themselves because different calculations can lead to very different results.
-In this example we compare our own value factor with the price/book factor.
 Something as simple as how you define “cheap“ can lead to large differences in annualized returns—all else equal.

 III.
 Stock Selection & Dynamic Portfolio Construction